We use quantum-foundations mathematics to verify legal citations — catching hallucinations that single-signal methods provably cannot.

 Boundary specificity

 Correct references produce signal.
 Random references produce none.
-The detection is not a statistical artifact — it measures real semantic structure.
+This is not a statistical artifact — it measures real structure in the geometry of meaning.

 🎓

-Developed by the European Institute of Science in Management.
-Validated on 29,887 items across four benchmarks under 5-fold cross-validation.
-Protected by international patent filings.
+Built by the European Institute of Science in Management.
+Validated on 29,887 items across four benchmarks under rigorous 5-fold cross-validation.

 Start verifying in under two minutes